There are songs about every facet of the human condition, from birth and marriage to divorce and death.

 And of course, there are plenty of songs about money.

 Money is what motivates much of our lives – the work we do, the clothes we wear, the houses we live in, even sometimes the person we marry.

 Money is spread out very unfairly too – the top 1% of households own 43% of the world’s wealth.
 Ridiculous, but true.

 There’s no wonder that money is a prevalent theme in a lot of songs.
 Struggling artists never have enough of it.
-And even when they’re famous, hanging on to it isn’t easy (as we see in the The Beatles “You Never Give Me Your Number”).
+And even when they’re famous, hanging on to it isn’t easy (as we hear in The Beatles ‘You Never Give Me Your Money’).

-In this post, we reveal the best songs out there about them greenbacks.
+In this post, we reveal the best money songs out there about them greenbacks.

 Table of Contents

 - Our Pick of the Best Songs About Money